AI Agents

 TL;DR:

-• Same investor who saw humans needed crypto wallets now sees AI agents need them.
-TIBBIR is first in line
+• The same investor who saw humans needed crypto wallets now sees AI agents need them - and his agent is already running on the rails

 What Coinbase Actually Announced